Louis Albert Guislain Bacler d'Albe

-Louis Albert Guislain, baron Bacler d’Albe (/fr/; October 21, 1761 – September 12, 1824) was a French artist, as well as the map-maker and closest strategic advisor of Napoleon from 1796 until 1814.
+Louis Albert Guislain, Baron Bacler d’Albe (/fr/; October 21, 1761 – September 12, 1824) was a French artist, as well as the map-maker and closest strategic advisor of Napoleon from 1796 until 1814.

 Bacler d'Albe was one of Napoleon's longest-lasting companions: a fellow artilleryman at the Siege of Toulon, he was listed in Napoleon's will, drawn up in Saint Helena in 1821, amongst the names of educators for his son.
 He was Napoleon's most trusted strategic military adviser between 1799 and 1814 as chief of his personal topographical committee.

 He was considered one of the best map-makers of his time.
 He perfected the technique of relief shading, directed the Dépôt de la Guerre, and made the first homogeneous maps of Italy and then of Europe (with the title "Map of the Emperor"), lost during the retreat of Russia.

 He was also considered an innovator in military art, using both his topographical knowledge and sensitivity for human detail, and a talented engraver, known for his landscapes of Savoy and of other scenes throughout Europe during the Empire's campaigns.

-Biography
+Early life

 Louis Albert Guislain Bacler d'Albe was born in Artois in 1761.
 His father was a former treasurer of the Toul Regiment.

 He left for the south when he was 24 with his young wife and made a successful career as a painter in the Mont-Blanc region between 1785 and 1793.
 He lived in Sallanches, where his two children, Joseph Albert (22 July 1789) and Marie Louis François (12 January 1792), were born.